-Skylight identifies, plans, leads and evaluates a wide range of science teaching and learning projects and initiatives with partners across campus.
+Skylight identifies, plans, leads, and evaluates a wide range of science teaching and learning projects and initiatives with science faculty and partners across campus.

 - LTE Renewal Project